cjxe/blog/about.md

 title: About me
 permalink: /about/
 layout: page
-excerpt: Hi, I'm Baran.
-A software engineer who is passionate about learning, being productive, and keeping it simple.
+excerpt: i, I'm Baran — a Software Engineer passionate about technology, psychology and finance.
+I write this blog to share my organised thoughts and experiences.
 comments: false
 ---

-Hi, I'm Baran.
-A software engineer who is passionate about learning, being productive, and keeping it simple.
-In this blog, I share my ideas about the things I am passionate about.
+Hi, I'm Baran — a Software Engineer passionate about **technology**, **psychology** and **finance**.
+I write this blog to share my organised thoughts and experiences.

-I hope you enjoy your stay! ❤️
+I hope you enjoy your stay, and invite you to leave a comment to share your perspective!

-You can [report any issues](http://github.com/cjxe/blog/issues/new) that you come across in the blog.